- Home

 - Human Services

-Parents as Teachers is an early childhood development program that builds strong communities, thriving families and children who are healthy, safe, learning and ready for school.
-As an affiliate of Parents as Teachers, our team provides a wide array of services to families with children from prenatal through kindergarten, and also offers deep insights into early childhood development In practice, our methods are proven to help caregivers connect with their child’s early development and build a lifetime foundation for academic success.
+Parents as Teachers is an evidence-based parent education and family engagement model that builds strong communities, thriving families and children who are healthy, safe, learning and ready for school.
+As an affiliate of Parents as Teachers, our team provides an array of services such as personal visits to families and group connections focused on parent-child interaction, development-centered parenting, and family well-being.
+Supporting families from prenatal through kindergarten, they also connect families to resources and help them overcome any barriers to accessing those resources.

 Voluntary and court mandated community based parenting education services to support optimal parenting practices, child development, and to prevent child abuse and neglect.
 Services are available to the public at no cost.
 In collaboration with Youth Services, staff also plans and implements Community Outreach and Engagement strategies to educate and connect residents to information resources, and empowers residents to make decisions to improve their neighborhood.